Lex-pineapple/rsschool-cv/cv.md

 ## About Myself:

 Currently, I work as a part-time freelance designer and a junior researcher at Belarus National Academy of Sciences.
-Coding has long been a hobby of mine, and I beI believe that once I gain the right education and experience I would become  and have move ways to develop myself.an learning many programming languages but never settled on one due to a lack of a defined direction.
+Coding has long been a hobby of mine, and I began learning many programming languages but never settled on one due to a lack of a defined direction.
 Being a quick learner I am adept at acquiring new techniques and gaining new skills.
 In addition to having good interpersonal skills and being an outgoing person, I am an effective team player.
 I am a very determined person, therefore whenever I start a project, I make every effort to complete it as quickly as possible.

 I believe that once I gain the right education and experience I would become a professional developer and have move ways to expand my knowledge.